dfranklin02/SRL/docs/pages/motivation/mindset_recommendations.md

 There are many different things students can do to improve their mindset.
 Below are several different strategies for enhancing your mindset while completing learning tasks (e.g., writing a paper, studying for a test, completing a difficult homework assignment).
-Every strategy might not be useful to you, but there are likely a few suggestions that will be helpful.
-Click on the strategies that you think will be helpful to you.
+Every strategy might not be useful to you, but there are likely a few suggestions that will be helpful. <b>Click on the strategies that you think will be helpful to you.</b>

 <center><img src='images/mindset_recommendations.png' alt='Mindset Recommendations' /></center>
 <br>